dmbarbour/glas/docs/GlasDesign.md

 ### Number Units

 I like the idea of units for numbers, i.e. such that we know it's `3.0 Volts` instead of `3.0 kilograms`.
 But I haven't found a nice way to represent this dynamically.
 Perhaps it could be supported via shadow types, or generally a concept of tagging numeric types with logical metadata via annotations, and also checking this metadata via annotations.

+### Compact Dictionaries

+Use of UTF-8 for encoding dictionaries is awkward in many ways.
+An alternative is to use a 32-bit encoding for dictionary labels with 'a'-'z' and six extra characters, perhaps: data separator (':'), hyphen, dot, privacy separator ('~'), a number escape (with sign and length to preserve lexicographic order), and a user escape.

+        lexicograph order:
+           x, x-t, x1, x1-t, x2, x10, xa, xb, x.a

+        00000               data sep (':')
+        00001               word joiner ('-')
+        00010               number escape
+        00011 to 11100      characters 'a' - 'z'
+        11101               path separator ('.')
+        11110               privacy separator ('~')
+        11111               reserved for user extension

+Although this is feasible, I think the savings won't be very significant.
+The specification overhead must be considered.
+A better solution for saving space is to have a compiler recognize static types and use a specialized representation closer to 'structs' and tagged unions.